Skip to main content

 2. Fill in your auth key/token as needed

-3. Click on “Agent” next to your VM, and wait…
+3. Click on “Agent” next to your VM and wait for Shelley to finish provisioning

 What you need